UOR-Foundation/uorcontent/rendered/obsidian/Predicates/extends-to-geometric-structures.md

 tags:
   - "predicate"
 predicateType: "strong"
+semanticType: "extends to geometric structures"
 ---

 # extends to geometric structures

+## Description

-Relation indicating that a resource extends the UOR framework to geometric structures and continuous spaces
+Relation indicating that a resource extends the [[uor-c-001|UOR framework]] to geometric structures and continuous spaces

 ## Predicate: extends to geometric structures